Skip to content

 5. onConfigResolved hooks from all plugins fire.

-If the config file is missing, loadExtForgeConfig falls back to the defaults and logs a warning.
-It does not error unless EXTFORGE_STRICT_CONFIG=1 is set.
+If the config file is missing, loadExtForgeConfig falls back to the defaults (which are valid) and logs a warning — no error.